kahidna/Portofolio-website/README.md

 ### Install the dependencies

-Ba-da-boom!
 Your code is all there.... however you need to install dependencies like React, NextJS, and TailwindCSS into your project so the stuff actually works!
 Do so by installing them with the package manager of your choice:

 ```bash
 # NPM